 It is generally believed that the emotional attachment in a rebound relationship is less than that of a regular one.
 At the same time, there could be lots of intimacy because you subconsciously might try to make up for the lack of an emotional bond by being intimate.

 When people fall in love, their emotions for each other bloom after getting to know who they are – not just on a superficial level but on a much deeper level.
-Looks, personality traits, behavior and a little bit of background on someone's past are the typical things that should ideally be the reason why you fell in love again.
+Looks, personality traits, behavior, and a little bit of background on someone's past are the typical things that should ideally be the reason why you fell in love again.

 If you have not given yourself enough time to heal before you started dating again, combined with the fact that you didn't know a lot about your new love before jumping into a relationship, you might be in a rebound.

 There is a reason why you should allow the wounds of your breakup to heal completely before dating again.
-Giving yourself some time to get back in the groove stops you from channeling your frustration on to someone else.
+Giving yourself some time to get back in the groove stops you from channeling your frustration onto someone else.

 The last thing you would want is to get into mindless arguments with your new date because your state of mind is a melting pot of nasty thoughts, anger, frustration and a bad attitude.

 Do a little introspection and see if you are giving undue flack to your date.
-Think about whether your outbursts are a result of frustration that has been bottled up inside your mind and heart.
+Think about whether your outbursts are a result of the frustration that has been bottled up inside your mind and heart.
 If it is, you may still need some time to sort yourself out before you can date again.

 This usually happens when a friend tries to cheer up another friend after a breakup.
 A few cozy moments may lead to kissing and later, an impromptu relationship can bloom out of it.
 While it is not uncommon for friends to fall in love with each other, this situation might not necessarily be called 'falling in love'.

-Are you in a relationship with a friend who stood by your side and comforted you during breakup?
+Are you in a relationship with a friend who stood by your side and comforted you during the breakup?
 Your relationship could be based on dependency and need instead of love.
-Rather than driven by a raw sense of attraction, your new relationship could simply be a rebound.
+Rather than being driven by a raw sense of attraction, your new relationship could simply be a rebound.